amsam0/voicechat-discord/README.md

 [the Simple Voice Chat wiki](https://modrepo.de/minecraft/voicechat/wiki) for more info.

 > **Note**
 >
-> Simple Voice Chat Discord Bridge requires the latest version of Simple Voice Chat.
-> Please ensure you have updated!
+> Simple Voice Chat Discord Bridge requires version 2.4.8 or later of Simple Voice Chat.
+Please ensure you have updated!

 Then, you'll want to [download](https://modrinth.com/mod/simple-voice-chat-discord-bridge/versions) the latest version of Simple Voice Chat Discord Bridge that is compatible with your Minecraft version.